 Moving to a new country is often something to be celebrated.
 However, for new international students arriving in the Netherlands, this is often a stressful, anxious time where it’s not a hangover that will cause them to miss their uni commitments — but homelessness.

-As the academic year begins once again, you might imagine that the start of the semester is a joyous time when new students spend their time getting drunk, missing their first lectures, and making friends for life while dressed as pirates.
-However, for many new international students this is a stressful, anxious time where it’s not a hangover that will cause them to miss their uni commitments but homelessness.
 This is a real issue for many who are coming to the Netherlands to study.
-Instead of being greeted with the idyllic image of eating cheese whilst riding a bike and wearing clogs many are faced with an unfair, confusing, and often discriminatory housing market. 🏡
+Instead of being greeted with the idyllic image of eating cheese whilst riding a bike and wearing clogs, many are faced with an unfair, confusing, and often discriminatory housing market. 🏡

 The Facebook groups paint a grim picture of exactly how bad things are.
-The overwhelming experience of most new, international students is one of desperation and discrimination.
-Firstly, for every room posted there are at least 50 posts from concerned prospective students pleading for somewhere to stay.
-This Dutch Reviewer has even seen people offering money, free meals and other services in exchange for someone helping them find a room.
-These new students are often at a complete loss as to how to find accommodation in the Netherlands.
-They are already dealing with the stress of life in a new country, starting courses and making friends which is difficult enough without the prospect of not even having a roof over your head.
+For every room posted, there are at least 50 posts from concerned prospective students pleading for somewhere to stay.
+Sometimes people even offer money, free meals and other services in exchange for someone helping them find a room.

 “Dutch girls only”